The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Astrophysical implications

-The last stable orbit is of particularly interest for GW observations, as it marks the onset of transition from an adiabatic inspiral regime to a plunging regime~\cite{Ori:2000zn}.
-The shift of the radius of the last stable orbit in the presence of tidal perturbations has been studied for the non-rotating case in Ref.~\cite{Cardoso:2021qqu} and for the rotating case in Ref.~\cite{cocco2026tidalperturbationsextrememass}.
+The last stable orbit is of particular interest for GW observations, as it marks the onset of transition from an adiabatic inspiral regime to a plunging regime~\cite{Ori:2000zn}.
+The shift of the radius of the last stable orbit in the presence of tidal perturbations has been studied for the non-rotating case in Refs.~\cite{Cardoso:2021qqu,Camilloni:2023rra} and for the rotating case in Ref.~\cite{cocco2026tidalperturbationsextrememass}, which may share certain similarities with the charged, non-rotating case in Ref.~\cite{Grilli:2024fds}.
 The existence of chaotic plunging orbits demonstrated in Section~\ref{sec:GeodesisEvolution} implies that a tidal field sourced by a third body may trigger a plunge earlier relative to the estimate for the same initial condition within the standard isolated two-body system.
 It is also worth noting that the notion commonly referred to as the ``ISCO'' may cease to be appropriate once the tidal perturbation becomes non-negligible.
 This is because (i)~circular orbits are not generically well defined in the absence of conserved angular momenta, and (ii) even if one adopts a conventional criterion based on the potential analysis, the potential for $\epsilon\ge \epsilon_c^0$ cannot satisfy the usual ISCO conditions -- simultaneous vanishing of its first- and second-order derivatives -- at any radii.

 Unbound orbits demonstrated in Section~\ref{sec:GeodesisEvolution} suggest that a fraction of initially bound objects may escape from the BH at certain stages of the inspiral, instead of plunging into the BH.
 In such cases, the GW signal deviates from the isolated EMRI scenario and could instead exhibit non-standard features such as non-quasinormal decays arising from unbound departures.
-Note that, as estimated in the next section, LISA could capture all the stages of test-particle dynamics.
+Note that, as estimated in the next section, LISA could capture all the stages of particle dynamics.